 During our short stay in Tortuguero, we did an early morning canoe tour to search for wildlife in the mangrove jungle.
 At night we went for guided walk along the beach in search of sea turtles.
 As outdoor enthusiasts and nature lovers, we were in paradise!

 K and I had a very early morning with our tour beginning at 5 am.
 The sun was just rising, the animals awakening and the water was like glass, covered with a thick layer of fog.
-Once our small group of five, including our guide, had settled in the boat our guide began a slow but steady row away from the village towards the jungle on the opposite banks.
+Once our small group had settled in the boat our guide began a slow but steady row away from the village towards the jungle on the opposite banks.
 Everything was still and peaceful, save for the motor boat tours that were also departing.

 Our first animal sighting was a big, beautiful tiger heron who was standing on a branch of a tree overhanging the water.
 He didn’t seem to mind our company and stood still, posing for the cameras.

 We continued on, slowly making our way from the main channel into smaller canals, looking for solitude from the many other early morning tours.
 Our guide was amazing, often pointing out animals that were completely invisible to the rest of us until we were almost on top of them.

 The caimans were especially good at hiding just below the surface of the water, with only the tops of their heads and their dark black eyes penetrating the surface.
 At one point our guide alerted us to 3 baby caiman resting in such a manner amongst a collection of lily pads.
 How our eagle eyed guide spotted them is beyond me because it took a full 2-3 min of searching, directly where he pointed, until I could distinguish the baby caimans from their surroundings!